 Valley Rooves is a textured, cabled cardigan to throw on when you want to feel cosy.

-It's knit up using an unusual construction, starting from the top-down, featuring cables on the shoulders, sleeves and pockets, with a contrast edging on the pockets, cuffs, hem, button band and collar.
+It's knit using an unusual construction, from the top-down, featuring cables on the shoulders, sleeves and pockets, with a contrast edging on the pockets, cuffs, hem, button band and collar.

 My Westcountry collection of knitting patterns